AnushaAugustine/Mywebsite/index.md

 The	common	ways	of	looking	into	the	‘innards’	of	an	executing	program	can	be	categorized as:
 <li>Using	a	debugging	tool,
 <li>Printlining	-	Making	a	temporary	modification	to	the	program,	typically	adding	lines	that print	information	out
-<li>Logging	-	Creating	a	permanent	window	into	the	programs	execution	in	the	form	of	a log.</li>
+<li>Logging	-	Creating	a	permanent	window	into	the	programs	execution	in	the	form	of	a log.

 ### How	to	Debug	Using	a	Log

 logs	offer	three	basic	advantages:
 <li>Logs	can	provide	useful	information	about	bugs	that	are	hard	to	reproduce	(such	as those	that	occur	in	the	production	         environment	but	that	cannot	be	reproduced	in	the	test environment).
 <li>Logs	can	provide	statistics	and	data	relevant	to	performance,	such	as	the	time	passing between	statements.
 <li>When	configurable,	logs	allow	general	information	to	be	captured	in	order	to	debug unanticipated	specific	problems	without     having	to	modify	and/or	redeploy	the	code	just to	deal	with	those	specific	problems.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for